Christmas Eve:

 - This is my favorite reading from the "Watch for the Light" book of Advent readings that my parents sent to me:

 "What matters in the deeper experience of contemplation is not the doing and accomplishing. what matters is relationship, the being with.
 We create holy ground and give birth to Christ in our time not by doing but by believing and by loving the mysterious Infinite One who stirs within.
-This requires trust that something of great and saving importance is growing and kicking its heels in you."
+This requires trust that something of great and saving importance is growing and kicking its heels in you."- Today I put all my Christmas music on my external hard drive and deleted it off my computer.
+Time to move on.

 -- Loretta Ross-Gotta